-Chapter two will give a brief description about light, what is light, how to produce a photon, frequencies, colors and behavior of light when it hits an object supported with many figures.
+Chapter two will talk about light, what is light, frequencies of light, how to produce a photon, Bring on the heat, when light hits an object, these things will explain briefly with many figures.

-Chapter three of the project which is most important one will present detailed technical information about this light/dark activated alarm, and modifications made to it.
-Also it will include the components of this project and explanation of most important ones, in addition to some applications of this kind of alarms in general.
+Chapter three of the project which is most important one will present detailed technical information about this light/dark activated alarm, Also it will include the components of this project and explanation of most important ones, in addition to some applications of this kind of alarms in general.

+CHAPTER ONE

-CHAPTER ONE ELECTRONIC COMPONENTS
+ELECTRONIC COMPONENTS